-Best-selling Children’s Author
+Award-winning Children’s Author

 When she is not writing for children, Peggy enjoys speaking to young people and adults at schools and conferences.
 Below is a list of her presentations.
 Other presentations or workshops not listed can also be arranged by contacting the author.

-Peggy is a member of the Society of Children’s Book Writers & Illustrators (SCBWI), a former Assistant Regional Advisor for Indiana SCBWI, and current PAL coordinator for Missouri SCBWI.
+Peggy is a member of the Society of Children’s Book Writers & Illustrators (SCBWI), a former Assistant Regional Advisor for Indiana SCBWI, and former PAL coordinator for Missouri SCBWI.
 She is also a member of the Author’s Guild and the Indiana Writers' Consortium.

-She now lives in O'Fallon, Missouri.
+She lives in Valparaiso, IN.

 Author Presentation Examples